rorlic/shacl-validator/README.md

 When the command ends, the validator is available for use running in a docker container.

 ## Test
-To use the validator, go to the [LDES validator](http://localhost:8088/shacl/ldes/upload) and follow the instructions.
+To use the validator, go to the [TREE validator](http://localhost:8088/shacl/tree/upload) or [LDES validator](http://localhost:8088/shacl/ldes/upload) and follow the instructions.

 ## Cleanup
 To stop the solution, run: